sitrucp/covid_global_vaccinations/README.md

-# Canada COVID-19 Vaccine Distribution and Administration
+# Canada COVID-19 Vaccine Administration vs Other Countries

 This code is used to create visualizations showing Canada's COVID-19 vaccine administration vs other countries.